Casemiro: Manchester United close to agreeing £59.2m deal for Real Madrid midfielder

 Luka Modric signed a contract extension to 2023 and Toni Kroos also provides pedigreed experience to mesh with younger talents, Eduardo Camavinga, Aurelien Tchouameni and Federico Valverde.

 Real cannot guarantee a spread of minutes to Manchester United's potential new signing.
-It will be viewed as sensible to get his wages off the books, while banking a big transfer fee, but Real have stressed the final decision is Casemiro's to make.
+It will be viewed as sensible to get his wages off the books, while banking a big transfer fee.

 United have desperately needed a defensive midfielder for years and the Brazilian offers attributes manager Erik ten Hag does not possess in his squad.